BadChoice/daikiri/readme.md

 ```

 You can override the `+(NSManagedObjectContext*)managedObjectContext` function in your model if you want to
 use your custom `managedObjectContext`.
-By default it uses the default `core data` xcode project's
+By default it uses the default `core data` xcode's project.

 ```
 +(NSManagedObjectContext*)managedObjectContext{